Azure/azure-sdk-for-js/README.md

-# Azure Storage JavaScript Client Library for Blob Service
+# Azure Storage SDK for JavaScript

 ## Introduction

-This project provides a client library in JavaScript that makes it easy to consume Microsoft Azure Storage services.
+This project provides a SDK in JavaScript that makes it easy to consume Microsoft Azure Storage services.

 Please note that this version of the library is a compete overhaul of the current Azure Storage Node.js Client Library, and is based on the new Storage SDK architecture, also referred to as V10.